daniel-furman/daniel-furman.github.io/content/posts/AI-integration-lessons-summer-22.md

 ---
 <br><br>
 AI solutions can yield outsized returns, yes – when models are in deployment.
 AI is working for you when it's plugged into commercial use-cases.
 AI models should be automating tasks, augmenting analyses, or otherwise creating value.
-If sitting ideal in research mode, you’re not quite there yet.
+If sitting idol in research mode, you’re not quite there yet.
 <br><br>
 Luckily, it’s easier to integrate solutions than innovate them.
 <br><br>